Most Common Mercedes-Benz Sprinter Problems

-Mercedes-Benz (and Dodge) Sprinter vans can last over 200,000, but before you reach that milestone, you may experience a few problems.
-The common problems with the Mercedes-Benz Sprinter vans include clogged DPF filter, AdBlue heater element failure, and transmission issues.
+Mercedes-Benz (and Dodge) Sprinter vans can last over 200,000, but you may experience a few problems before you reach that milestone.
+The common problems with the Mercedes-Benz Sprinter vans include clogged DPF filters, AdBlue heater element failure, and transmission issues.

 DEF Heater Failure